Revised on: September 4, 2019

 - Original articles are papers reporting the results of basic and clinical investigations that are sufficiently documented to be acceptable to critical readers.

-- Case reports deal with clinical cases of scientific interest or innovation.
+- Case reports / ideas and innovations deal with clinical cases of scientific interest or innovation.

 - The main document with the manuscript text and tables should be prepared with in an MS Word or RTF format in English or Korean.